vseloved/should-test/README.md

-`SHOULD-TEST` is methodology-agnostic and non-opinionated, i.e. it doesn't care what kind of test approach you'd like to take (like, unit testing, random testing a la quickcheck or something else).
+`SHOULD-TEST` is methodology-agnostic and non-opinionated, i.e. it doesn't care what kind of test approach you'd like to take (like unit testing, random testing a la quickcheck or something else).

-It cares about the things that a test framework should make easy:
+It's just built from first principles to facilitate the following activities:

 - defining and running arbitrary tests
 - analyzing the test output
 - piping the test output to upstream systems, like CI (by supporting common protocols, such as xUnit & TAP) - coming soon :)

+The library is at the rather early stages of its development, but it's actively used in the support of [RUTILS][rutils] and some of my in-house projects.

 ## Usage